TomokiMiyauci/isx/README.md

 ### Top-type module

-Top-type module can accept any JavaScript value.
+Top-type module can accept any JavaScript data.
 In other words, it accepts the `unknown` type, which is top-type.

 Most of them can be used to identify the type by a type guard.